I’m sure you’ve heard this term several times before but it’s not clear to you.

 If it doesn’t sound right, or if you’re not happy with what you’ve written, chances are your users won’t be either.

-It’s best to ask someone who has no idea what all is about to read the copy see if he understands it.
+Tip: ask someone who has no idea what all is about to read the copy to be sure it’s clear.

 Consider what information should come first and how you can transition to the rest of the copy.

 A silly example, it doesn’t make much sense to mention the price of your product before customers know what the product is.

 You need to be intuitive and plan what the next steps are.

 Use headlines to make scanning easier

 When we land on a website, we don’t read everything, we scan it and read what catches our eye.

 The UX copywriter knows this, so she uses bold, italics, and headlines that help the user navigate the page and encourage them to read the most important parts of the copy.